chandan-source/E-commerce-Website.github.io/README.md

 # E-commerce-Website.github.io
-this website is developed using python django
+this website is developed using python django...you can download this project and open with pycharm with command python manage.py runserver to view this website on local server.

 #features of normal user

 1)they can login in their account

 2)they can signup.

 3)they can add product in their cart

-4)they can order product using instamojo payment method 5)they can track thier record
+4)they can order product using instamojo payment method

+5)they can track thier record

 6) they have their dashboard
+7)
 #features of admin user

 1) they can add product,add category,add subcategory.
+2)
-2)they can edit product,edit category,edit subcategory.
+3)they can edit product,edit category,edit subcategory.

-3)they can change the status order
+4)they can change the status order

-4)they can access all order product.
+5)they can access all order product.

-5)they can delete product,category,subcategory
+6)they can delete product,category,subcategory

 # some screenshot of my ecommerce website